Skip to content

 Manual (or Correction) Bolus

 At any time, you can enter a bolus using the Bolus (double orange triangles) icon in the Toolbar.
-Loop offers a recommendation if the glucose prediction supports one.
-Review the Eventual Glucose section above to understand when Loop will recommend a bolus.
+The Loop app offers a recommendation if the glucose prediction supports one.
+Review the Eventual Glucose section above to understand when the app will recommend a bolus.
 The Loop recommendation can be modified by editing the Bolus amount.

 Troubleshooting